3liz/lizmap-documentation/source/publish/advanced_lizmap_config.rst

 * either we have **only 1 layer for sub-districts**, and then you can specify with the plugin a **group field**.
 Two dropdowns will be created instead of one in the Web application.

 .. note:: Up to 3 project layers can be added to the *Locate by layer* tool.
+.. note:: Don't forget to check if your configuration of Qgis server is the right one (in Lizmap : My account -> Lizmap configuration -> check if the qgis server version is the right one, if not, you can use the button 'modify' below).
+If the configuration is not right the location will be wrong!

 .. _fts-searches: